A Year in the Apiary:

 The first sign that a territorial battle was brewing was a minor skirmish on a horsetail reed.
 Then, one bee jumped on the back of another and held her down before throwing her off the algae pad.

 I couldn’t tell if my bees were defending their territory or being pushed around by the other bees.

 These minor skirmishes soon escalated into a full-scale invasion by the bees from the pepper tree.
 Eventually, both sides settled into an uneasy truce.

 I could tell who was who from the direction they flew away from the pond.
 The pepper tree bees were more aggressive than my Italian bees, and there was a difference in the air when they were around.

-With their enclosed apiary so close by, it was time to batten down the hatches.
+It was time to batten down the hatches!